-As a small child, I was moved to a Central American country because of my parents job and I lived there for a number of years, masquerading as a proper little Catholic school girl, attending nursery and then moving up into the school proper.
+As a small child, I emigrated to Mexico and I lived there for a number of years, masquerading as a proper little Catholic school girl, attending nursery and then moving up into the school proper.
 I stood out like a English sore thumb when I arrived: I was pale and subdued with bone-blonde hair, blue eyes and un-pierced ears and wore a Ladybird dress and neat patent Mary Janes, neither of which coped very well with the dust and sand of the Chihuahuan Desert.
 My naked earlobes caused the local people the most concern though: they marked me out as a gringa far more than my blonde ringlets did.

 The culture in Mexico both then and now is to pierce the ears of newborn girl babies, performed as soon as possible after birth because presumably it is easier than trying to catch and pin down an older, more mobile, and less compliant child.
 In most cases, babies actually leave the maternity clinic with pierced ears, the procedure carried out just days after their birth because a newborn will not tug at her sore ears nor interfere with the earrings.
 Once done and with screams quietened- sometimes after sucking on a honey-dipped finger- these baby girl children received their first gold in the form of tiny sleepers or gold studs and the giving of these in the months leading up to the birth is a common gift.

 I was four when my parents decided to pierce my lobes, roping in a nun from my school to do it and I was understandably reluctant to have this nun grab me by the tender flesh of my ear and pin me face-down onto her black serge lap so she might push an ice-cold needle through my lobes.
 A cork from the freezer was held against the back of my ear, providing the necessary resistance for the needle to push against.
 The nun then threaded each hole with a length of black cotton and tied the ends of the threads into two small loops to keep them open.
-A few days later, the threads were replaced by plain gold studs: my parents probably thought that earrings engraved with an image of the Virgin de Guadalupe were a bit too ‘catholic’, although these were a popular choice among my friends who were accustomed to life under divine protection and called upon the saints to see them through the most unremarkable of life events.
+A few days later, the threads were replaced by plain gold studs because my parents probably thought that earrings engraved with an image of the Virgin de Guadalupe were a bit too ‘Catholic’, although these were a popular choice among my friends who called upon the saints to see them through the most unremarkable of life events.

 Arracadas do “Tesouro Bedoya”, expostas no Museo de Pontevedra.

-My early teenage years were marked by a nascent feminism and I began to consider the psychological implications of having ones pain rewarded by jewellery and a sugary finger.
-I thought about the fact that I underwent the same procedure without ‘enjoying’ the benefit of being too young to consciously recall it: it was very hard to forget my feelings of terror at being held down without real explanation of what was to happen and then the pain of piercing; this nun was not blessed with dexterity.
+My early teenage years were marked by a nascent feminism and I began to consider the psychological implications of having ones pain rewarded by jewelry and a sugary finger.
+I thought about the fact that I underwent the same procedure without ‘enjoying’ the benefit of being too young to consciously recall it: it was very hard to forget my feelings of terror at being held down without real explanation of what was to happen.
 I found it hard to shake off the fear I felt when I realised that I had absolutely no say in it.
 The fact that ear piercing was performed by a nun made it even odder.